 Use the tip of the boning knife to make a cut that circles around the second joint of the wing bone.
 Make sure to cut through the web skin as well.
 Bend the wing bone at the second joint to snap it.
 Continue to cut through the joint until the wing tip and wing flap are removed, leaving the drumette attached to the breast.

-NOTE: Fabrication must be checked by your instructor prior to wrapping and labeling.
+NOTE: Fabrication must be checked by class leader, and then by your instructor prior to wrapping and labeling.